Skip to main content

 Let's start with a brief review of Equinix Fabric.

 Equinix Fabric is a global high-speed managed private network, connecting thousands of endpoints in dozens of metros around the word.
-Equinix IBX data centers, Equinix Metal, other cloud providers, SaaS providers, you name it, it likely is connected to Fabric.
+Equinix IBX data centers, Equinix Metal, other cloud providers, SaaS providers and other services are all connected to Fabric.

 Equinix Fabric